dmhacker/poc-intern-crawler/README.md

-# scraper
+# poc-intern-crawler

-Still a work-in-progress.
 This is currently intended to be mainly for proof-of-concept.
-Only internships per company can be scraped at the moment.

 ## Setup